• Skip to primary navigation

 Ingredients and Substitutions

-Don’t be intimidated at the prospect of having to make pastry.
+Don’t be intimidated by having to make pastry.
 Shortcrust is the easiest pastry you will ever make and uses just 5 ingredients.
-This one is dairy AND gluten free as well with easy substitutions to fit other dietary requirements.
+This one is dairy AND gluten free as well, with easy substitutions to fit other dietary requirements.

 A bowl of plant based butter, a bowl of gluten free flour, one egg, a pinch of salt on a spoon and a bowl of icing sugar.

-Icing Sugar: I am using icing sugar to lighten the flour, to add a slight amount of sweetness and also create a wonderful melt in your mouth texture.
-If you want to cut back on the sweetness, sub with cornflour, although it really isn’t that sweet of a pastry.
+Icing Sugar: I am using icing sugar to lighten the flour, to add a slight amount of sweetness and also create a wonderful melt-in-your-mouth texture.
+If you want to cut back on the sweetness, substitute with cornflour, although it really isn’t that sweet of a pastry.

-To say I was excited when I spotted this new product in my local store is an understatement.
-I’ve been waiting (im)patiently for a great dairy free/vegan whipping cream to become available here in Canada and finally we have one!
-Ganache is so ridiculously easy to make.
-Just 2 ingredients, less than 5 minutes of your time and you’ll be wanting to use it in everything.
+To say I was excited when I spotted this product in my local store is an understatement.
+I’ve been waiting (im)patiently for a great dairy-free/vegan whipping cream to become available here in Canada!
+Ganache is so easy to make.
+Just 2 ingredients, less than 5 minutes, and you’ll be wanting to use it in everything.

 A carton of dairy free whipping cream and a bowl of vegan chocolate chips.

-Whipping Cream: I love that I can finally buy an allergy safe whipping cream from the store.
-If you can’t find a similar product, sub with a can of full fat coconut milk.
+Dairy-Free Whipping Cream: I love that I can finally buy an allergy-safe whipping cream from the store.
+If you can’t find a similar product, substitute with a can of full-fat coconut milk.
 I highly recommend popping the can in the fridge overnight before you make the ganache and just using the solidified part of the milk.
-If you are not vegan or dairy free, you can use regular whipping cream.
+If you are not vegan or dairy-free, you can use regular whipping cream.
 For both alternatives, warm in the microwave as per the recipe instructions.

-Chocolate: I like using chocolate chips as we always have them on hand but you can also cut up your favourite bar of chocolate if you prefer.
-Not vegan or dairy free?
+Dairy-Free Chocolate Chips: If you don’t have chips on hand, cut up your favourite bar of chocolate instead.
+Not vegan or dairy-free?
 Use regular dairy chocolate.
-This is the main flavour component of the recipe so I highly recommend using good quality chocolate.
+This is the main flavour component of the recipe, so I highly recommend using good-quality chocolate.

 How to Make the Chocolate Tart